shipwright-io/build/docs/buildstrategies.md

 ## Source to Image

-This BuildStrategy is composed by [`source-to-image`][s2i] and [`buildah`][buildah] in order to generate a `Dockerfile` and prepare the application to be built later on with a builder.
-Typically `s2i` requires a specially crafted image, which can be informed as `builderImage` parameter on the `Build` resource.
+This BuildStrategy is composed by [`source-to-image`][s2i] and [`kaniko`][kaniko] in order to generate a `Dockerfile` and prepare the application to be built later on with a builder.

+`s2i` requires a specially crafted image, which can be informed as `builderImage` parameter on the `Build` resource.

 ### Installing Source to Image Strategy

-To install the ClusterBuildStratey use:
+To install the cluster scope strategy use:

 ```sh
 kubectl apply -f samples/buildstrategy/source-to-image/buildstrategy_source-to-image_cr.yaml